 View Outwards: +1 FORE: Low cowl, sail panel wing mirrors; + SIDE: Thin head rests, B-pillars; -1 REAR: short backlight

-HOW FRIENDLY: Since the new Ford Maverick splashes stylish panache on a contemporary commute, light work environment.
-Splashy dashboard, door and console color contrast, bold shapes possess youthful appeal.
+HOW FRIENDLY: The new Ford Maverick expresses stylish panache on a contemporary commute, light work environment easel canvas.
+Splashy dashboard, door and console color & surface grains and bold shapes exhibit youthful appeal.
 Physical controls and displays stick with minimalist intuitive tried and true, while material selection economizes in a way that evades notice.
 The XLT trim might be sparse on powered decadence, but given the practicality the cabin doesn’t deprive occupants of a peaceful, comfortable excursion.

 √ Ballistic cloth seating, front bucket style, 6-way driver’s, 4-way pax manual adjust; √ Tilt & telescoping steering wheel w/ redundant toggle & button controls; √ Dual analog ELD gauges w/ color 4.2″ MFD; √ Automatic climate control; √ Easy access left lower dashboard dimmer & rotary light switch; √ Key fob entry, keyed ignition; √ Power windows x 4, driver’s full express; √ 2nd Row privacy glass; Cupholders x 4, Door bottle holders x 4